a survey of

 Close to the Starward pole stands the fabled city of Allv.

 Yr, "City of Mists", is Ooranye's unique flying city, often camouflaged so as to be invisible.
-It has a dark reputation for piracy, though it has also been known to engage in peaceful trade - for example with Olhoav as narrated in The Validator Rips.
+Launched in the Zirconium Era (see The Institutes of Fate), it has a dark reputation for piracy, though it has also been known to engage in peaceful trade - for example with Olhoav as narrated in The Validator Rips.
 Yr's overflight of Vlamanor in the reign of Sunnoad Brem Tormalla is narrated in The Non-Dummy Run, and the role of Yr in the succession to the sunnoadex belongs to The Golden Cloak.

 Vlonn, the "Rubble City", is not to be found on any map.
 Its government can manipulate the space around it, to keep it hidden, though access to it is allowed at discretion.